 What is the Cord Blood Bank?

 The Medical College of Wisconsin Cord Blood Bank is an extension of the MCW Tissue Bank, a secure storage facility where blood and tissue samples are kept for future research.
-The cord blood program differs from the main portion of the bank in that it only stores the blood from an umbilical cord for use in future research by Froedtert and MCW staff.
+The cord blood program differs from the main portion of the bank in that it only stores blood and tissue from one pregnancy for use in future research by Froedtert and MCW staff.
 A woman can choose to make a one-time donation with any birth.
+If you choose to participate you will be asked to donate a one-time additional amount of maternal blood during your next routine blood draw.
+The amount of blood will be within safe limits [no more than one (1) tablespoon].
+After the birth of your child the umbilical cord blood, discard placenta and umbilical cord tissues will be collected.

 What is Cord Blood?